Veli Jože: Plot summary

-After managing to retreat, the army encamps on Štrigina glavica, where Civetta laughs at their failure and advises them to send someone to talk to the needed serfs and persuade them to return.
+After managing to retreat, the army encamps on the hill named Štrigina Glavica (Strzyga's Little Head), where Civetta laughs at their failure and advises them to send someone to talk to the needed serfs and persuade them to return.
 The masters have no answer when Jože tells them that they do not wish to return because they are free up here.
 The common people do not realize that these serfs are becoming aware of their freedom and the value of it.
 The serfs tell them to work on their own fields, because they are not returning.
 When they are ready to return to the city as penitents, Jože decides to give them the silver and gold that Jurić has excavated, for which they were so mad about.
 After returning to the city with this loot, all citizens and nobles seek a share of the gold, claiming that the gold once belonged to their ancestors and that the giants have the least rights to it.

 Upon hearing of the gold, the citizens start digging on all sides of the hill at night, but find nothing.
 One night, Jože catches several citizens digging, and tells them that if they want gold, they'll have to earn it.
 The citizens then conclude that it is better to work for Jože rather than the nobles because they would surely earn more, and so they agree.
 When people in the city hear that the citizens are working for the serfs, they consider it the greatest shame and betrayal, and decide to punish whoever is accountable for it.

-More citizens come to work for Jože, the harvest around Psoglavčeva brda is rich.
+More citizens come to work for Jože, the harvest around Psoglavčevo Brdo is rich.
 Jože almost becomes friends with the former masters, he gives everyone money and more than deserved.
 When, after the harvest, everyone heads back to the city, Civetta says that he is staying because he thinks the serfs have not yet achieved freedom, and that gold was the only reason why the citizens were workings with Jože.
 After a while of enjoying working for themselves and their freedom, the giants begin to resent that someone's estate is bigger or better than someone else's.
-Jurić is mad at Jože because he did not tell him of the value of gold, which he then squandered, gold that Jurić was the first to find.
+Jurić is mad at Jože because he did not tell him of the value of the gold, which he then squandered, the gold that Jurić was the first to find.

 When the grain and corn are divided, a big quarrel arises because everyone thinks that most of it belongs to them.
 Jože is all affected and angry, so he leaves the meeting.
 That evening Civetta sees a fire burning on the hill.
 Jože comes, looking for wine, telling Civetta that he is the one who set fire to the grain out of anger.
 He tells him what happened at the meeting.
-Jože says that he will not serve Liberat, that he will rather live alone.
+Jože says that he will not serve the giant Liberat, that he will rather live alone.